Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Mum and Dad said I can drive the mule this weekend!"
 Sara exploded, bouncing on her toes.
 "Kieron, Jack, Lizzie and I were gonna go down to the lake and go swimming!
 It's really cool down there, the water's so clear, you can see the crashed spaceships on the bottom!
 You wanna come?"

-It sounded amazing---Ava had been on the swim team in her high school, and she realised how much she missed it.
+It sounded amazing - Ava had been on the swim team in her high school, and she realised how much she missed it.
 "That sounds...great!
 If only I had a swimsuit."

 This seemed to nonplus Sara.
 "What d'you need a swimsuit for?" she asked.